cryptax/techweb/android.md

 # Xposed Framework

 From what I read, the Xposed framework [does not install well on the regular Android emulator](https://stackoverflow.com/questions/18142924/how-to-use-xposed-framework-on-android-emulator).
 It installs on Genymotion though.

+# Mitmproxy and HTTPS interception

+1. Install mitmproxy on your host: `pip install mitmproxy`
+2. Make sure the Android emulator has access to Internet + DNS.
+If not, relaunch with `-dns-server 8.8.8.8`
+3. Launch `mitmproxy` (or `mitmweb` if you want a web version)
+4. In the Android emulator, configure to use the mitmproxy: Settings > Proxy > Manual proxy configure: your IP address, port: 8080, then Apply.
+5. From the emulator, browse to http://mitm.it.
+You should see the request in mitmproxy + Install MITM certificates as requested.
+Select Android certificates.
+You'll need to set a PIN.
+6. Try now to browse an HTTPs website, like https://dev.to.
+You should see the request in mitmproxy.

 # Objection